goodwince/le_nlog/README.md

 NLog Config
 ------------------

-The following configuration needs to be placed in your web.config file directly underneath
+The following configuration is placed in your web/app.config automatically by our Nuget.
+However if a web/app config does not exist when you install the Nuget, you must do it manually.

-the opening `<configuration>`
+If you are not using the Nuget, copy and paste it directly under the opening `<configuration>`

     <configSections>
       <section name="nlog" type="NLog.Config.ConfigSectionHandler, NLog"/>